HaleyEgan/Climate-Change-Natural-Disasters/Report/Natural Disasters Final Project Report.md

 Climate Change is a major crisis facing humanity.
 Communities appear to be facing unprecedented challenges such as drought, wildfires, flooding, extreme temperatures, and more.
 Scientists have communicated that as Climate Change continues, these natural disasters will increase in frequency and severity.

 In order to gain more insight into natural disasters and their trends over time, we examined two datasets, one on natural disasters and another on the economic impacts of these natural disasters.
-O//ur data is a subset from the data sharing website Kaggle, of a more comprehensive disaster dataset maintained by EM-DAT, the International Disaster Database.

 We wanted to answer the following questions: